-----

 Greetings!

-Got to hold your message today and really thankful for the information.
+Got hold of your message today and really thankful for the information.
 Your good advice is very appreciated that we had to sell that to the refinery.
 But Sir the company would like to try ourselves in performing the job in our site rather than selling it to the refinery.

 On the other hand we would appreciate to avail one book from your recommended supplier, and will try here to the soonest.